How is Bitcoin taxed?/ is bitcoin legal.

 Buying goods is completely legal in some countries.
 You can buy products or services online through Bitcoin and other Cryptocurrencies.

-List with some online stores accepting Bitcoin as a payment for their products:
+List some online stores accepting Bitcoin as a payment for their products:

 Investing In Bitcoin